 Consumers lose approximately £9 billion to scams each year.

-A company called Pure Line are cold calling residents, mostly targeting the elderly by offering to fit a police accredited home security system.
+A company called Pure Line is cold calling residents, mostly targeting the elderly by offering to fit a police accredited home security system.
 They claim to be able to fit a phone system which will know which emergency service you require when in distress and say they are currently completing home checks in your area.

 This is potentially a scam.
 Do not give any personal details, home address or bank details.
-Call Police on 101 to make a report and ask to speak to the local Neighbourhood Policing Team.
+Call police on 101 to make a report and ask to speak to the local Neighbourhood Policing Team.

-The Police do not endorse any particular company; we will happily offer crime prevention advice whether in your home, at a crime prevention event or through local engagement.
+The police do not endorse any particular company; we will happily offer crime prevention advice whether in your home, at a crime prevention event or through local engagement.

 Help stop people falling prey to scams